-4.6.6 Translation progress reporting
+5.6.6 Translation progress reporting

 Reporting features give insight into how a translation progresses over a given period.
 A summary of contributions to any given component over time is provided.
-The reporting tool is found in the Insights menu of any translation component, project or on the dashboard:
+The reporting tool is found in the Insights menu of any translation component: